 All original content is created in Ukrainian.
 Not all content has been translated yet.
 Some posts may only be available in Ukrainian.Learn more

-Witch, witch doctor, molfar – Ukrainian magical terms and their meaning
+Witch, healer, molfar – Ukrainian magical terms and their meanings

-Post cover: Witch, witch doctor, molfar – Ukrainian magical terms and their meaning
+Post cover: Witch, healer, molfar – Ukrainian magical terms and their meanings

 This content has been automatically translated from Ukrainian.

-Ukrainian mythology and folklore are rich in magical images intertwined with pagan beliefs and a later Christian worldview.
-Among them, a special place is occupied by a witch, a healer and a molfar –, three figures who can be found in folk tales, legends and even in modern culture.
-Who are they, how are they different and what is their place in the history of Ukrainian magic?
+Ukrainian mythology and folklore are rich in magical images intertwined with pagan beliefs and later Christian worldview.
+Among them, special places are occupied by the witch, healer, and molfar – three figures that can be found in folk tales, legends, and even in modern culture.
+Who are they, how do they differ, and what is their place in the history of Ukrainian magic?

-Witch – is the mysterious mistress of otherworldly forces
+Witch – the mysterious mistress of the otherworldly forces

 joanna-kosinska-MnKWt1W1GDg-unsplash.jpg

-The word "witch" comes from the Old Slavic "to know" – to know, to announce, to have special knowledge.
-In the Ukrainian tradition, a witch – is a woman who has supernatural abilities, can cause harm or help, depending on her intentions.
-It was believed that witches can fly (on a broom or with the help of magical ointments), steal the moon and stars, "drain" milk from neighbors, cause diseases or help in difficult situations.
+The word "witch" comes from the Old Slavic "vidati" – to know, to prophesy, to have special knowledge.
+In Ukrainian tradition, a witch is a woman who possesses supernatural abilities, capable of causing harm or providing help, depending on her intentions.
+It was believed that witches could fly (on a broom or with the help of magical ointments), steal the moon and stars, "spill" milk to neighbors, send diseases, or help in difficult situations.

-The church has persecuted witches for centuries, equating them with servants of the devil.
-However, in the popular imagination, they were not only evil –, there were also "white" witches who treated, helped the birth of children, and lifted curses.
-In Ukraine, the belief in witches survived even in the 20th century, and in folklore and literature this image is still an integral part of the mystical tradition.
+The Church persecuted witches for centuries, equating them with servants of the devil.
+However, in popular imagination, they were not only evil – there existed "white" witches who healed, assisted in childbirth, and removed curses.
+In Ukraine, the belief in witches persisted even in the 20th century, and in folklore and literature, this image remains an integral part of the mystical tradition.

 elena-mozhvilo-4DaSc3Sn76A-unsplash.jpg

-Unlike a witch, a healer – is primarily a folk healer.
-Her main weapon is not witchcraft, but knowledge of herbs, conspiracies and natural forces.
-She has the art of curing diseases, can help a person in difficult times and advise how to protect yourself from evil forces.
+Unlike a witch, a healer is primarily a folk practitioner.
+Her main weapon is not witchcraft, but knowledge of herbs, spells, and natural forces.
+She possesses the art of healing diseases, can help a person in difficult times, and advise how to protect oneself from evil forces.

-Medicine is closely related to pre-Christian beliefs and was popularly revered.
-Many Ukrainians turned to healers even during the reign of official medicine, as their help was accessible and corresponded to traditional ideas about health and harmony with nature.
+Healing is closely related to pre-Christian beliefs and was respected by the people.
+Many Ukrainians turned to healers even during the dominance of official medicine, as their help was accessible and aligned with traditional notions of health and harmony with nature.

 Molfar – Carpathian magician and prophet